shankrmahadevan/FF-Montage-Creator/README.md

 # FF-Montage-Creator
-Neural Network that extracts Montage from Free Fire Gameplay This program automatically extracts highlights from Freefire Gameplay, and compiles it into a video.
+---Neural Network that extracts Montage from Free Fire Gameplay---

+This program automatically extracts highlights from Freefire Gameplay, and compiles it into a video.
 It's essentially a Convolutional Neural Network that extracts the highlights from the gameplay.
 I collected almost 20k images to train the Neural Network and I am planning to upload the dataset on kaggle, soon.
 I applied transfer learning to a MobileNetV2 model pretrained on ImageNet.